neuro-team-femto/jones/example/README.md

 ...
 ```

-Note: headers are supposed to be identical for all sounds within a given experiment.
+Note: headers are supposed to be identical for all sounds/images within a given experiment.

 This CSV definition is used when appending to the CSV result file.
 Here is an extract of a result file corresponding to the definition above (check the `filter_freq` and `filter_gain` from the definition above, and the added `param_index`):